SpektraSystems/Azure-MySQL-DMS-Lab/MySQL-on-Azure/Module 1: Azure Database for MySQL.md

 git config user.name  "holuser" git config user.email "<inject key="AzureAdUserEmail" copy="false" />"
 ```
 3. Now we need to update the code to use the MySQL databse which was previously provisioned.
-To do this, Open **Visual Studio Code**
+To do this, Open **Visual Studio Code**.
-4. Using the file menu choose Open File
+4. Using the file menu choose Open File.
 5. Open the wp-config.php file at **C:\code\bikeshop\**
 6. On line 44 replace [Username] with **mysqlAdminUser@mysql<inject key="myResourceGroupName" story-id="story://content-private/content/dfd/SP-OSS/azure-mysql/wordpress-and-mysql/story_a_deploy" copy="false" /></copy>**
 7. On line 47 replace [Password] with **mysqlAdminPassw0rd!**